 Where interlocutors or delegations are proposed to travel to Australia, applications that incorporate activities to showcase modern and multicultural Australia - including First Nations People - will be considered favourably.
 Where appropriate, applications may incorporate these considerations into outbound activities.

-Applications that demonstrate co-funding commitment will be considered favourably.
+Applications that demonstrate co-funding commitment will be considered favourably, subject to a decision by the Program Delegate on the suitability of the proposed financial partners.

 7 How to apply